Al Jazeera Media Network: Bans and restrictions

-The UAE blocked Al Jazeera in the emirates on 5 June 2017 (after the onset of the Qatar diplomatic crisis) because the organization was a state-endowed entity of the Qatari government and they claimed that Qatar was "a major sponsor of hate speech through Al Jazeera's Arabic-language network and its other state-controlled media entities."
+The UAE blocked Al Jazeera in the emirates on 5 June 2017 (after the onset of the Qatar diplomatic crisis) because of its perceived sympathies to the Qatari government.
 In the International Court of Justice case filed by Qatar against the United Arab Emirates about the elimination of all forms of racial discrimination (Qatar v.
 United Arab Emirates), Qatar requested that the court order the UAE to suspend its block of Al Jazeera.
 The court ruled, "both parties shall refrain from any action which might aggravate or extend the dispute before the court or make it more difficult to resolve".

 In May 2019, Sudan closed Al Jazeera's office.
 Sudan summoned its envoy in Qatar for consultation the following month, saying that the envoy would soon return to Qatar.
 Qatar was seen as a close ally of ousted Sudanese president Omar al-Bashir.

 Israel banned Al Jazeera in May 2024, forcing their offices in the country to close.
 In September 2024, the IDF ordered the closure of the Al Jazeera Office in Ramallah, considering it a threat to national security.
-At the start of 2025, the Palestinian Authority suspended Qatar's Al Jazeera TV broadcasts from The West Bank, claiming it shows "inciting material."
-Both the culture, interior and communications ministers of the authority were cited by WAFA that the channel broadcast material that was "deceiving and stirring strife."
+At the start of 2025, the Palestinian Authority temporarily halted Jazeera TV broadcasts from the West Bank, claiming it shows "inciting material."
+The culture, interior and communications ministers of the authority were cited by WAFA that the channel broadcast material that was "deceiving and stirring strife."
+In January 2026, the pro-Israel group "Focus Israel" alleged that the Al Jazeera Arabic channel aired propaganda supporting Hamas, in violation of Swiss law.
+Swiss television providers Swisscom and Sunrise removed the Al Jazeera Arabic channel from their programming until the allegations could be verified.
+The two television providers continue to offer Al Jazeera’s English-language channel.

+In August 2026, following its extensive coverage of anti-government demonstrations and regional election boycotts in Pakistan-administered Kashmir, access to Al Jazeera’s English-language website was quietly restricted across Pakistan without an official public decree.
+The move came shortly after Pakistan’s Ministry of Information publicly condemned the network's reporting as "yellow journalism".
+The digital crackdown coincides with broader restrictions targeting foreign media in the country.